EESI/py-npfs/README.md

 There are types of feature subset selection problems that require that the size of the subset be specied prior to running the selection algorithm.
 NPFS works with the decisions of a base subset selection algorithm to determine an appropriate number of features to select given an initial starting point.
 NPFS uses the FEAST feature selection toolbox; however, the approach is not limited to using the this toolbox.

+Make sure that if you are loading the data from a file and converting the data to a `numpy` array that you set `order="F"`.
+This is very important.

 # Module Installation

 ```bash